gl-pv/simple-rule/README.md

 # simple-rule

-> React flex rules for entity actions access
+> React library for simple permissions map creation.

 [![NPM](https://img.shields.io/npm/v/simple-rule.svg)](https://www.npmjs.com/package/simple-rule) [![JavaScript Style Guide](https://img.shields.io/badge/code_style-standard-brightgreen.svg)](https://standardjs.com)

 ## Why
 Quite often, in any application, becomes necessary to allow or deny certain actions with objects, depending on the access rights of the current user.
-The library allows you to simplify the process of initializing the rules and their checks.
+This library allows you to simplify the process of initializing the rules and their checks.

 ## Install